astral4/aksim/README.md

 |    event    |         1          |            50%            |
 |   limited   |         2          |            35%            |

- > [!NOTE]
- > We will only focus on probabilities of pulling rate-up 6★ characters for the rest of this document.
+Players generally pull on banners with a **target** in mind, such as obtaining a certain number of copies of a specific rate-up 6★ character.
+We'll focus on calculating probabilities for just this scenario.